microsoft/bedrock/docs/firstWorkload/README.md

 With our GitOps resource manifest repo and key pair created, let’s move on to scaffolding out our cluster deployment.

-Creating, managing, and maintaining infrastructure deployment templates is a real challenge, especially at scale, where a large scale deployment can consist of dozens of nearly identical clusters differentiated only by slight differences in config based on the cloud region they are operating in or otherwise.
+Creating, managing, and maintaining infrastructure deployment templates is a challenge, especially at scale.
+Large scale deployments can consist of dozens of nearly identical clusters differentiated only by slight differences in config based on the cloud region they are operating in or otherwise.

-Bedrock helps your manage this complexity with infrastructure environment templates and definitions.
+Bedrock helps manage this complexity with infrastructure environment templates and definitions.
 Let’s see this in action by scaffolding out our first definition with Bedrock’s `spk` command line tool:

 ```bash
 $ cd ~/cluster-deployment
 $ spk infra scaffold --name cluster --source https://github.com/microsoft/bedrock --version master --template cluster/environments/azure-simple
 ```

-This will fetch the specified deployment template, create a directory called `cluster`, and places a file called `definition.yaml` in it:
+This fetches the specified deployment template, creates a `cluster` directory, and places a `definition.yaml` file in it:

 ```yaml
 name: cluster